 The aim of the GMN project is to help beneficiary countries limit and reduce GHG emissions from their shipping sectors through technical assistance and capacity building.
-In this context, each MTCC undertakes two Pilot Projects, the first relates to low-carbon technologies and operations in maritime transport, and the second relates to fuel consumption data collection and reporting (DCR) systems from ships.
+In this context, each MTCC had undertaken two Pilot Projects, the first relating to low-carbon technologies and operations in maritime transport, and the second relating to fuel consumption data collection and reporting (DCR) systems from ships.

-The purpose of the “uptake of ship energy efficient technologies and operations” Pilot Project is to demonstrate to stakeholders the feasibility of such initiatives to improve energy efficiency and also to showcase their applicability for future sustainable operations.
-In addition, the successful completion of these pilots will help develop and highlight the technical competency of the MTCCs.
-The focus of each Pilot Project on “uptake of ship energy efficient technologies and operations” varies between the different MTCCs, such as ship trim optimization (MTCC-Asia), energy audits in maritime ports and retrofitting vessels (MTCC-Pacific), maritime technology case studies (MTCCs Latin America and Caribbean).
+The purpose of the “uptake of ship energy efficient technologies and operations” Pilot Project was to demonstrate to stakeholders the feasibility of such initiatives to improve energy efficiency and also to showcase their applicability for future sustainable operations.
+In addition, the successful completion of these pilots helped develop and highlight the technical competency of the MTCCs.
+The focus of each Pilot Project on “uptake of ship energy efficient technologies and operations” varied between the different MTCCs, such as ship trim optimization (MTCC-Asia), energy audits in maritime ports and retrofitting vessels (MTCC-Pacific), maritime technology case studies (MTCCs Latin America and Caribbean).

-The second category Pilot Project is on fuel consumption data collection and reporting in association with ship operators/owners and flag administrations.
-This voluntarily submitted baseline data will provide regional stakeholders with the opportunity to make informed decisions towards investment in energy efficient technology, emissions abatement and control methods.
-It should be noted that the data collected by MTCCs will not be submitted to IMO as part of the mandatory requirements.
+The second category Pilot Project was on fuel consumption data collection and reporting in association with ship operators/owners and flag administrations.
+This voluntarily submitted baseline data provide regional stakeholders with the opportunity to make informed decisions towards investment in energy efficient technology, emissions abatement and control methods.
+It should be noted that the data collected by MTCCs was not submitted to IMO as part of the mandatory requirements.
 The approach to collecting data varies between the different MTCCs.
-For example, MTCC Caribbean uses e-reporting with web based applications, targeting a minimum of 50% traffic in the region.
-For MTCC Asia and Africa, the focus has been on the use of a real-time fuel data collection and communication system to collect data.
+For example, MTCC Caribbean used e-reporting with web based applications, targeting a minimum of 50% traffic in the region.
+For MTCC Asia and Africa, the focus had been on the use of a real-time fuel data collection and communication system to collect data.